5 Shops to Purchase Pottery That’s Made in RI

 The details: 494 Glen Rock Rd., West Kingston, 401-783-2350, peterpots.com

-Three wheel studio is a center for fun, eclectic and functional handmade ceramics and gifts.
-Crafted by various artists, including proprietor Dwo Wen Chen, you’ll be able to find some one-of-a-kind pottery prefect for your home.
-Most pieces are primarily out of stoneware, with some explorations into porcelain and earthenware.
+Three Wheel Studio is a center for fun, eclectic and functional handmade ceramics and gifts.
+Check out wares by various artists, including proprietor Dwo Wen Chen, and you’ll be sure to find some one-of-a-kind pottery for your home.

 The details: 436 Wickenden St., Providence, 401-451-2350, threewheelstudio.com